kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 Clicking on the ID opens up this form, where one can select the Group and Filter, and change the group display order.
 One can also add new groups and / or filters.

-By clicking the box “ Show in dashboard” and /or “ show in side panel” the filters and groups are included or excluded in the different dashboards.
+By clicking the box “ Show in dashboard” and /or “Show in side panel” the filters and groups are included or excluded in the different dashboards.

 ![Location context filter group orders 2](img/location-context-filter-group-orders-2.png)